ashimneu/DelayedMeasurementEstimation/README.md

 # DelayedMeasurementEstimation

-It includes documentation and scripts to implement state estimation when the measurements arriving from sensor to the estimator are delayed.
+This repository includes documentation and scripts that implement state estimation when the measurements arriving from sensor to the estimator are delayed.
 The delay is unknown and stochastic.